mikhaillav/gm0/source/docs/awards/award-types.rst

          * This invites the judge to ask: "Oh, what's the non-standard method?"
 This gives you the floor to deliver your well-practiced, passionate explanation.
      - Prepare for the "Why?": Be ready to answer these questions deeply:
          * "Why is this better than the common solution?"
 (Have a specific, comparative answer.)
          * "What was the moment of inspiration?"
-(Have a story—even a small one.)
+(Have a story-even a small one.)
          * "Did you invent this whole cloth, or adapt it from somewhere?"
 (Be honest!
 Adapting an existing concept cleverly is still innovation.)
   4. Handling the Hardware/Software Gray Area
      - If your innovation is purely software, it is generally better to focus on the Control Award.
 However, if a software algorithm enables a mechanical system to do something truly unique that it otherwise couldn't, you can present it under Innovate.
          * Example: "Our innovative mecanum drift compensation algorithm allows us to use a simple passive intake in a way that requires active intakes for other teams."
 Here, the software enables the mechanical simplicity.
   5. Common Pitfalls to Avoid
-     - Confusing Complexity with Innovation: A mechanism with 20 parts that performs the same function as a mechanism with 5 parts is not innovative—it's over-engineered.
+     - Confusing Complexity with Innovation: A mechanism with 20 parts that performs the same function as a mechanism with 5 parts is not innovative-it's over-engineered.
 Innovation is about a smarter concept, not more parts.
      - Claiming Innovation on a Standard Solution: Calling a standard 4-motor direct drive chassis or a basic arm "innovative" will hurt your credibility.
 Be realistic about what is common in the FTC ecosystem.
      - Failing to Articulate the "Why": You can't just say "it's innovative."
 You must prove it by contrasting it with other approaches and demonstrating its unique benefits.
      - The Mechanism Doesn't Work: While it "does not have to work all the time," it must work sometimes and the concept must be sound.
 A completely non-functional "innovation" is just a theory.

   The Innovate Award goes to the team that can best tell the story of a clever, creative, and effective solution to a specific game challenge.
-It's about proving that your team didn't just build a robot—you solved a puzzle in a way that no one else did.
+It's about proving that your team didn't just build a robot-you solved a puzzle in a way that no one else did.

 Control Award
 ~~~~~~~~~~~~~